 Computers and many electronic devices have a reset button.
 When something goes wrong a button or two can be used to reset the device and erase all the bad stuff so you can start fresh.
 It isn’t so easy in life, though.

-Recently, my friend David, an author, wrote a blog article about a whole series of resets he has had to make in life: The Kindle publishing site lost a new book he had recently uploaded.
+Recently, my friend David, an author, wrote a blog article [site no longer available] about a whole series of resets he has had to make in life: The Kindle publishing site lost a new book he had recently uploaded.
 Through an unfortunate series of events he lost his job recently, prompting him to reset his career and focus on being an author full time.
 The resulting loss of income caused him to reset and reconfigure the monthly budget.
 Health issues have forced him to reset new expectations about what activities he can do.
 And all of these forced a reset of where he fits socially.

 Another friend, Barb, whose husband I wrote about recently, has had to engage in a life reset that is hard for any of us to imagine.
 She very poignantly described her own reset following the death of her husband, Tim.
 Barb spent last two years caring for a husband with ALS.
 This was an increasingly challenging task that ended two weeks ago with his death.
 The sudden change in household activity, redefinition of her identity, and beginning a new life as a widow is a reset unlike any other.
 Their three young children are experiencing resets of their own.